IremErturk/dt-de-zoomcamp/week2_data_ingestion/README.md

 #### Dag Runs & Catchup

+In below, I am documenting the description of attributes and behaviours.
+To get a detailed overview with example that focus how DAG Runs are scheduled and how catchup, start_date, schedule_interval effects the behaviour,  please check my medium article (here (coming soon))

+##### execution_date

+The execution_date is the logical date and time which the DAG Run, and its task instances, are running for.

+This allows task instances to process data for the desired logical date & time.
+While a task_instance or DAG run might have an actual start date of now, their logical date might be 3 months ago because we are busy reloading something.

+A DAG run and all task instances created within it are instanced with the same execution_date, so that logically you can think of a DAG run as simulating the DAG running all of its tasks at some previous date & time specified by the execution_date.

 ##### Catchup
 In Airflow DAG with a `start_date`, possibly an `end_date`, and a `schedule_interval` defines a series of intervals which the scheduler turns into individual DAG Runs and executes.
 The scheduler, by default, will kick off a DAG Run for any interval that has not been run since the last execution date (or has been cleared).
 This concept is called Catchup, please check [here](https://airflow.apache.org/docs/apache-airflow/2.0.0/dag-run.html#catchup) for details.